raketbizdev/GoodNightApp/README.md

 2. **Database Migrations:** The application should use database migrations to create the User and SleepRecord tables in the database.
 3. **JSON API:** The application should provide a RESTful JSON API that allows users to perform the required operations.
 4. **Security:** The application should be secure and only allow authenticated users to access the API.
 Users should only be able to access their own data or the data of users they are following.

-### Conclusion:

-In summary, we want to build a "good night" application that allows users to track their sleep patterns.
-The application will use the Ruby on Rails framework and provide RESTful APIs for the required operations.
-The application will have two models, User and SleepRecord, and use database migrations to create the required tables in the database.
-The application will also provide a JSON API and be secure, allowing only authenticated users to access the API and restricting access to data based on the following relationships.

 ## Software Design Document